 Module Four: Person-Centred Care Practices

-This course introduces the theory and concepts associated with holistic person-centred care and allows learners to explore, select and apply these different dimensions in their health care assistant practicum setting.
+This course introduces the theory and concepts associated with holistic person-centred care.
+It allows learners to explore, select and apply these different dimensions in their Health Care Assistant practicum setting.

 - Describe a person’s holistic needs and the impact on their health and wellbeing.